-- SRPSD workshops will be held on October 16/15, February 5/16, and April 29 /16.
-All prekindergarten teachers and EAs are expected to attend and register online through the Professional Development link on SRPSDs Staff Room page beginning in early September. - Additional professional learning opportunities will be posted on the Ministry's website www.education.gov.sk.ca/ELCC throughout the year.
+- Workshops will be held on August 31, February 2, and April 13/20. - All prekindergarten teachers and EAs are expected to attend and register online through the Professional Development link on the SRPSD Staff Room. - Additional professional learning opportunities can be accessed through SPDU.